damoeb/feedless/README.md

 # rich-RSS

-`rich-RSS` is a middleware that allows you to manage feed subscriptions.
+`rich-RSS` is a work in progress.
+It can be used as a middleware that allows you to manage feed subscriptions.
 Try the [live demo](https://richrss.migor.org/). `Rich` in this context is an umbrella term for the following features.

 ## Features